raphaelgarcia7/raphaelgarcia7/README.md

 # 👋 Hi, I'm Raphael Melo

 ## 👨‍💻 About Me

 Full Stack Developer with hands-on experience building web applications and APIs.
-I work mainly with **C# and ASP .NET** on the backend, and **TypeScript and React** on the frontend, always focusing on practical and maintainable solutions.
+I work mainly with C# and ASP.NET on the backend and TypeScript and React on the frontend, always focusing on practical and maintainable solutions.

 My background includes working close to production systems, which helped me develop a strong problem-solving mindset and attention to code quality.
-I value **clean code, pragmatism, and continuous learning**, and I’m constantly improving my skills to grow as a developer.
+I value clean code, pragmatism, and continuous learning, and I enjoy learning by doing and solving real-world problems as I continue to grow as a developer.

 ---

 ## 📌 Current Role
 💻 **Full Stack Developer** at Control 2
-Delivering impactful solutions, modernizing systems, and enhancing scalability using React and .NET.
+Delivering impactful solutions, modernizing systems and enhancing scalability using React and .NET.

 ---

-## 🎓 Formation
+## 🎓 Education
 🎓 **Analysis and Systems Development** – UNIP

 ---